fizzle77/JAFDTC/doc/README.md

   point in the list, respectively.
 - The `+` button in between the chevrons adds a new navigation point to the end of the list.

-The bulk of the page is taken up by an area for the navigation point parameters.
-In this example, there are only four: name, latitude, longitude, and altitude.
+The page includes an area for the navigation point parameters.
+In this example, there are only
+four: name, latitude, longitude, and altitude.
 The specific format of the information (for example, latitude in degrees-minutes-seconds versus degrees-decimal minutes) depends on the airframe.
-As mentioned earlier, airframes may have additional fields here depending on the capabilities of the system.
-These fields will turn red if they contain an illegal value.
+Fields will turn red if they contain an illegal value.

 ![](images/Core_Base_Nav_Error.png)